ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 ```

 Now ShapeStack<T> still doesnt have a covariant or contravariant type parameter.
-However IStackPopper does have a covariant type.
+However IStackPopper does have a covariant type T.
-And IStackPusher does have a contravariant type.
+And IStackPusher does have a contravariant type T.

 So we can now convert our non working code
 ```c#